What to expect

 for He has done marvelous things

-We invite you to join us for worship on Sundays at 10:30 AM and 2:00 PM.
+We invite you to join us for worship in Halifax at 10:30 am and 2:00 pm.

 Our worship service is simple and unadorned.
 We seek to worship God according to the scripture, not by man's inventions and good intentions.
 A central part of this worship is the presentation of the word of God, in both the clear preaching of the Bible, the inerrant word of God, and the celebration of the sacraments.